National Eligibility cum Entrance Test (Postgraduate)

-The National Eligibility cum Entrance Test (Postgraduate) (or NEET (PG)) is a qualifying and ranking examination in India, for students who wish to study various postgraduate Doctor of Medicine (MD), Master of Surgery (MS) and diploma courses, in government or private medical colleges in the country.
+The National Eligibility cum Entrance Test (Postgraduate), abbreviated as NEET (PG) is an entrance examination in India conducted by the National Board of Examinations in Medical Sciences (NBEMS) for determining eligibility of candidates for admission to postgraduate medical programmes in government or private medical colleges, such as Doctor of Medicine (MD), Master of Surgery (MS), PG diploma, Diplomate of National Board (DNB), Doctorate of National Board (DrNB), and NBEMS diploma.
 This exam replaced All India Post Graduate Medical Entrance Examination (AIPGMEE).

-The exam is conducted by the National Board of Examinations (NBE).
 The counselling and seat allotment is conducted by Directorate General of Health Services (DGHS).

 Eligibility criteria

 Candidates studying in India, having Bachelor of Medicine, Bachelor of Surgery (MBBS) degree or provisional MBBS pass certificate as per Indian Medical Council Act, and MBBS registration certificate issued by the Indian or state medical council and have completed one year of internship or will be completing the internship, are eligible to apply for the exam.

 The candidates having Indian citizenship, but have graduated from any foreign medical college, should qualify the Medical Council of India Screening Test (also called Foreign Medical Graduate Examination).
 They also need to be registered with Indian or state medical council and have completed one year of internship or will be completing the internship.

 For foreign nationals, registration is necessary from the country they have obtained basic medical qualification.
 Medical Council of India (MCI) registration is not compulsory.
 Temporary registration might be given on payment of application fees.